 Although it has become quite routine, this business tool is still a subject of vehement controversies.

-- Boosting efficiency.
+Boosting efficiency.
 This incentive is especially relevant for small and medium businesses that tend to outsource some jobs that are outside their company's competence.
 For instance, a firm may rent cloud facilities from a vendor that offers adequate software, proper maintenance, and regular updates into the bargain.
-It will allow the organization to focus on its own activity without distraction on training their in-house IT department and acquiring necessary hardware.
+It will allow the organization to focus on its own activity without distraction from training its in-house IT department and acquiring necessary hardware.
 And it will be much cheaper.

-- Combatting the lack of specialists.
-For some firms, it may be a problem to find an expert with an adequate qualification in their locality, so outsourcing a service to specialists hailing from another area seems the only alternative in this case.
+Combatting the lack of specialists.
+For some firms, it may be a problem to find an expert with adequate qualifications in their locality, so outsourcing service to specialists hailing from another area seems the only alternative in this case.

 While the latter is certainly not the case all other considerations reign supreme when it comes to technical support outsourcing services, all the other above considerations reign supreme.